 “This is it,” Mr Kaden explained.

 Ray looked around the large cliffs.
 It was a desolate place, void of life.
-Even some of the plants were withered.
-It was as if nothing would ever grow because of the battles that had once taken place.
+The little amount of the remaining plant life was slowly withering and dying.
+Prospects of future greenery seemed dim of ever growing because of the battles that had once taken place.